Advertisement

 4. Prince Louis of Wales, William’s third-born.

-5. Prince Harry, the Duke of Sussex, second-born son of current sovereign King Charles III.
+5. Prince Harry, the Duke of Sussex, is the second-born son of the current sovereign King Charles III.
+He and his children are still in line for the throne despite Harry and Meghan no longer being HRHs and Harry also gave up his military titles.

 6. Prince Archie of Sussex, Harry’s firstborn.